 Special succulent potting mixes have the exactly the right drainage characteristics for snake plants so that water infiltrates effectively to reach the roots yet drains away quickly to avoid root rot.

 If you have a potting mix that stays moist for a long time after watering then replace the soil with some succulent and cactus soil to prevent further stress to the plant.

-Even with the right watering frequency and well draining potting mix it is still important to cut out any black sections of leaf entirely to prevent any rot spreading and for the plant to recover.
+Even with the right watering frequency and well draining potting mix it is still important to cut out any drooping leaves or black sections of leaf entirely to prevent any rot spreading and for the plant to recover.

 However with significantly black snake plants it may be necessary to take any cuttings you can from any remaining green leaves for propagation.

 (Read my article, how to save a snake plant with drooping leaves).

 Pots Without Drainage Holes in the Base Cause Water Stress

 Snake plant leaves can turn black due to water stress because they are planted in pots without drainage holes in the base of the pot which causes water to pool around the roots.